getcarina/getcarina.com/_getting-started/2016-11-04-kubernetes-zero-to-hero.md

 EOL
 ``` -->

-A lot is going on here, so let's break it down piece by piece:
+Let's look at each part of the file:

-* We are creating a `Deployment` resource named `mysql`.
-You will
-  notice that the API version is not `v1`, but `extensions/v1beta1`.
-This means
-  it is a beta extension.
+* The `Deployment` resource is named `mysql`.
+Note that the API version is not `v1`, but `extensions/v1beta1`.
+This means that it is a beta extension.

-* We are assigning the resource a custom `app` label which describes what the
-  database pod is for: it is a member of a group of pods that makes up an
-  app named `wordpress`.
-You can assign additional labels if you wish that
-  provide granular levels of identity to the deployment, such as `tier=backend`
+* The resource is assigned a custom `app` label, which describes the purpose of the database pod; it is a member of a group of pods that makes up an app named `wordpress`.
+You can assign additional labels that provide granular levels of identity to the deployment, such as `tier=backend` or `db_type=mysql`.
-  or `db_type=mysql`.

-* The `strategy` of a Deployment refers to the strategy used to replace old
-  Pods by new ones.
-The allowed values are `RollingUpdate` (the default) or
-  `Recreate`.
-The former allows for you to gracefully roll out new pods without
-  service disruption, and the latter is a more simple mechanism which kills
-  existing pods before new ones are created.
+* The `strategy` of a deployment refers to the strategy used to replace old pods by new ones.
+The allowed values are `RollingUpdate` (the default) or `Recreate`.
+The former enables you to gracefully roll out new pods without service disruption, and the latter is a simple mechanism that deletes existing pods before new ones are created.

-* All pods for this Deployment are also assigned labels.
-In this case, they
-  are assigned an additional `tier` label.
+* All pods for this deployment are assigned labels.
+In this case, they are assigned an additional `tier` label.

-* There is a single Docker container per pod, named `mysql` and based off the
-  `mysql:5.6` Docker image.
+* There is a single Docker container per pod, named `mysql` and based on the `mysql:5.6` Docker image.

-* One environment variable, named `MYSQL_ROOT_PASSWORD`, is specified for the
-  Docker container.
-Its value is retrieved from the Secret resource you created
-  earlier in this article.
-You specify this relation with `secretKeyRef`.
-The
-  `name` refers to the name of the Secret resource (`mysql-pass`) and `key`
-  refers to the key assigned in the resource which holds the password (`password`).
+* One environment variable, `MYSQL_ROOT_PASSWORD`, is specified for the Docker container.
+Its value is retrieved from the `Secret` resource that you created earlier in this article.
+You specify this relationship with `secretKeyRef`.
+The `name` refers to the name of the `Secret` resource (`mysql-pass`) and `key` refers to the key assigned in the resource that holds the password (`password`).

-* A port mapping is specified for the container too, and allows the 3306 port
-  on the container to receive traffic from the pod.
+* A port mapping is specified for the container too, and allows the 3306 port on the container to receive traffic from the pod.

 <!-- * The final detail to notice is how volumes are used.
 The last `volumes` key
   specifies all of the volumes used by containers in the pod.
 The pod